-- A. Pick up one laser (any colour) and one diffraction grating.
+- A. Pick up one laser (any color) and one diffraction grating.
 Shine it at a wall or screen (and away from any people).
 Why do you think you have bright spots on the wall, but no light anywhere else?
 How do you think the bright spots were formed? - B. Below, draw a diagram showing your experimental set-up.
 Make sure you identify where the laser is, where the diffraction grating is, and where the "screen" is.

-C. Experiment with the equipment and determine which variables seem to influence the pattern (the distance between the bright spots) that you get on the wall.
-Were there any variables that did NOT affect the distance between bright spots?
+C. Experiment with the equipment and determine which variables seem to influence the pattern (the distance to bright spots and where the laser is shone) that you get on the wall.
+Were there any variables that did NOT affect the distance from the center to the spots?
 Write the variables below.
 Feel free to experiment with the materials available to you.

-Variables that affect distance between bright spots Variables that do NOT affect distance between bright spots
+Variables that affect distance to bright spots Variables that do NOT affect distance to bright spots

-D. Do you think that the color of the laser would affect the distance between the maxima (bright spots)?
+D. Do you think that the color of the laser would affect the distance between the center maximum and other maxima (bright spots)?
 Why?
-Use a second laser colour to check your conclusion.
+Use a second laser color to check your conclusion.